Saturday, December 26, 2020

 : Owen Krysler, the Judge Child himself, comes back into Dredd's world to provide some fairly major storylines.
 Although weirdly, the pre-cog division that identified him is barely mentioned again.
 Mostly it's about two major new characters: Judge Hershey and the Angel Gang.

 This epic was also the first major excuse to explore Earth (and Mega-City 1's) relationship to space and its colonies – something that, unlike the Cursed Earth, hasn't come up much at all in the years that followed.
+I guess there was that one not-quite-good-enough murder mystery story set on Justice 1, the spaceship first seen in this very epic.
 And those stories we have seen, such as Insurrection, explore those outer worlds as much more wild frontier, and less like crazy space civilizations.

 As with the Luna 1 story, we also get an epilogue showing Dredd's first day back at work.
 It's another corker, introducing the concept of Block Wars, while also showing the Council of Five deliberating over Dredd's decision made at the end of the Judge Child quest - and it won't be the last time!
 We also meet future Chief Judge McGruder.